-- You can apply for summer session and fall semester beginning January 1 and for winter session and spring semester - On the application you will be asked to select a course of study.
-If you are not sure what course of study to select, please visit the Career/Transfer Center webpage for free online tools to help you select a career and course of study. - Once you apply you do not need to reapply so long as you register for the term you applied for or you register for one of - Complete the FAFSA application online at www.fafsa.gov and use the Citrus College School Code: 001166.
-If you do not have a Social Security number, complete the California Dream Act application online. - Check your Citrus e-mail for correspondence.
+- pply for raminssion offine - You can apply for summer session and fall semester beginning January 1 and for winter session and spring semester beginning September 1. - On the application, you will be asked to select a program/major.
+If you are not certain what course of study/major to select, please visit Career/Transfer Center website to access free online tools and other resources to help with selection of a career pathways and major. - Once you apply, you do not need to reapply so long as you register at least once every year.